kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 We also improved Secret rotation support for LogPipelines.
 A rotated Secret is now detected instantly.

-> **NOTE:** Mind that with [Kyma 2.6](https://kyma-project.io/blog/2022/8/25/release-notes-26/), the Fluent-Bit part of the Logging component was replaced by the new Telemetry component.
-Fluent Bit will be removed with the next Kyma release.
-If you have not adopted the change yet, do so now, or be rid of logs forever.
+> **NOTE:** Mind that with [Kyma 2.6](https://kyma-project.io/blog/2022/8/25/release-notes-26/), the Fluent Bit part of the Logging component was replaced by the new Telemetry component.
+This Fluent Bit part will be removed with the next Kyma release.
+If you have not adopted the change yet, do so now.

 ### Deprecation of Kiali